-UK to Merkel: 'We'll be a strong partner to Europe'
+Germany: Trump's actions have 'weakened' West

 Steffen Seibert, Merkel's spokesman, addressed the comments at a Monday news conference in Berlin.

-"The chancellor's words stand on their own," Seibert said.
+"The Chancellor's words stand on their own," Seibert said.
 "They were clear and comprehensible."

 But Seibert also took the opportunity to stress that Merkel remained "a deeply convinced trans-Atlanticist."